 Who is in an i-Team?

-- Teams include up to 7 post-graduate students, selected to be as multi-disciplinary as possible.
+- Teams include up to 7 team members, selected to be as multi-disciplinary as possible.
 Technology and Medical i-Teams only involve post-graduates; Development i-Teams also includes undergraduates

-- Each team has a dedicated industry mentor, and are also supported by Amy Weatherup (i-Teams Programme Director) and Claire Weiller (i-Teams Deputy Director) throughout the project
+- Each team has a dedicated industry mentor, and are also supported by Amy Weatherup (i-Teams Programme Director) and Zurina Mokhtar (i-Teams Deputy Director) throughout the project